Traackr/traackr-api-php/README.md

 Introduction
 ------------

 This is a PHP implementation of the Traackr API.
+Documentation for this PHP client is available here: [http://traackr.github.io/traackr-api-docs](http://traackr.github.io/traackr-api-docs).
-For documentation on the Traackr API, see: [http://iodocs.traackr.com/](http://iodocs.traackr.com/)
+For documentation for the Traackr API itself, see: [http://iodocs.traackr.com/](http://iodocs.traackr.com/).

 Installation